Join us at PolyAI VOX 2023

 Bank of America’s “Erica”

-However, not all companies have access to the resources and capabilities needed to pursue a DIY approach to conversational AI.
+However, not all companies have access to the resources and capabilities needed to pursue a DIY approach to call center voice AI.
 DIY would seldom be the right strategy for innovative companies, as their competitive strengths lie elsewhere.

 Reinventing the Wheel

-We can easily imagine in retrospect a company resolving to build their own computer in the 1970s and the likely consequence of such a decision.
-Building your own voice-based conversational AI solution would likely follow the same fate today.
+We can easily imagine in retrospect a company resolving to build its own computer in the 1970s and the likely consequence of such a decision.
+Building your own voice-based call center voice AI solution would likely follow the same fate today.

 APPROACH 2